 Fluoride has been named one of the top 10 most important public health measures of the 20th century.
 It’s a naturally occurring mineral in both foods and water.
 Fluoride strengthens enamel from the outside and inside of the teeth.
-There are many benefits of both systemic and topical fluoride.
+There are many benefits to know about both systemic and topical fluoride.

 Drinking fluoridated water helps to build up and harden enamel as teeth develop.
 Fluoride in water has been proven to reduce tooth decay in children by 20% to 40%.
 When fluoride is applied in the dental office it stops the growth of cavity causing bacteria.
 Both systemic and topical are beneficial.
 Let’s brush up on some fluoride facts.